 How organisations can improve their usability and user experience

 It is essential that the usability of your website is considered from the beginning.
-From the creation of wireframe designs, laying out a clear and consistent structure with strong taxonomy, through to the development process and beyond.
+This should be from the initial creation of wireframe designs and laying out a clear and consistent structure with strong taxonomy through to the development process and beyond.

-Your online visitors expect your platform to be both usable and intuitive, no matter what device or software they may use.
-Overall, it needs to be user-friendly, allowing people to perform tasks safely, effectively and efficiently.
+Your online visitors expect your platform to be both usable and intuitive, no matter what device or software they use.
+Overall, it needs to be user-friendly, allowing people to perform tasks safely, effectively, and efficiently.

 Usability is defined by five quality components:

-With this in mind, the need for user feedback is vital towards achieving a usable platform.
-Reach out to your online audience, they want to help you because in return, you’ll be helping them to enjoy your products and services all the more.
-At the very least, get a real-life perspective by having disabled users audit your platform to assess the usability of your site.
+With this in mind, user feedback is vital to achieving a usable platform.
+Reach out to your online audience because they want to help you, and in return, you’ll be helping them enjoy your products and services all the more.
+At the very least, get a real-life perspective by having manual audits conducted with assistive technologies to assess the usability of your website.

 Beyond user testing, referring to the Web Content Accessibility Guidelines (WCAG) can be of great assistance.
 These web standards, if adhered to, can aid in eliminating many online obstacles.